Gavrilo Jejina

 Cost

-Lower due to automation (20–30% cost savings reported)
+Lower due to automation (industry consensus: 25 to 35% cost savings)

 Higher due to labor-intensive processes